FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ## Other options
 You can use

-All of these need HTTP/1.1 () If the intermediate Proxy communicates with HTTP/2, your connections will error out

 ## Tunneled
 ### `connect.exe` and `corkscrew.exe`
 Let's see what it looks like from the intermediate, corporate proxy.
 We are looking at the communication between the Proxy and the Laptop specifically.
 And this is again the output of wireshark.